-Any new development, construction or use falling under the provisions of this title shall be subject to a pre-application conference, except that project review for flood hazards shall follow the pre-application requirements established to administer Chapters 16C.05.20 through 16C.05.72 (Flood Hazard Areas).
-The department shall schedule a pre-application conference for as soon as is reasonably possible to allow attendance by the project proponent and necessary staff.
-To assist in project review and discussion, prior to the pre-application conference, the project proponent must submit a preliminary site plan showing the nature and scope of the proposed project along with any existing features of the property having a relationship to the project.
-The pre-application conference is intended to allow the Administrative Official to:
+~~shall follow the pre application requirements established to administer Chapters 16C.05.20 through 16C.05.72 (Flood Hazard Areas).
+The department shall schedule a pre application conference for as soon as is reasonably possible to allow attendance by the project proponent and necessary staff.
+To assist in project review and discussion, prior to the pre application conference, the project proponent must submit a preliminary site plan showing the nature and scope of the proposed project along with any existing features of the property having a relationship to the project.
+The pre application conference is intended to allow the Administrative Official to:~~

-- (1) Establish the scope of the project and the critical area features involved or potentially impacted;

-- (2) Consider the degree to which the project may affect or impair a designated critical area and identify potential concerns that may arise; - (3) Identify other permits and authorizations which the project proponent may need to obtain; - (4) Determine whether the project will be processed through the development authorization procedures of this title or coordinated through the review and approval procedures of another development permit or authorization required of the project from Yakima County; - (5) Provide the proponent with resources and technical assistance (such as maps, scientific information, other source materials, etc.) to assist the proponent in meeting the provisions of this title and any applicable rules and regulations of other agencies and jurisdictions; - (6) Determine whether there is a need for a preliminary site assessment or a technical assistance conference to better define the critical area issues and alternatives; - (7) Determine whether the project requires a permit, and what type of permits or reviews may be needed.
-Final determination of necessary permits will be made based on the project design and submittal materials; - (8) Consider whether a preliminary site assessment should be scheduled in the field to determine the applicability of the development standards of this title to the project, based on information contained in the preliminary site plan.
+- ~~(1) Establish the scope of the project and the critical area features involved or potentially impacted;~~ - ~~(2) Consider the degree to which the project may affect or impair a designated critical area and identify potential concerns that may arise;~~ - ~~(3) Identify other permits and authorizations which the project proponent may need to obtain;~~ - ~~(4) Determine whether the project will be processed through the development authorization procedures of this title or coordinated through the review and approval procedures of another development permit or authorization required of the project from Yakima County;~~ - ~~(5) Provide the proponent with resources and technical assistance (such as maps, scientific information, other source materials, etc.) to assist the proponent in meeting the provisions of this title and any applicable rules and regulations of other agencies and jurisdictions;~~ - ~~(6) Determine whether there is a need for a preliminary site assessment or a technical assistance conference to better define the critical area issues and alternatives;~~ - ~~(7) Determine whether the project requires a permit, and what type of permits or reviews may be needed.
+Final determination of necessary permits will be made based on the project design and submittal materials;~~ - ~~(8) Consider whether a preliminary site assessment should be scheduled in the field to determine the applicability of the development standards of this title to the project, based on information contained in the preliminary site plan.~~

-(Ord.
-5-2017 § 2(C) (Exh.
-1) (part), 2017: Ord.
-6-2011 § 2 (Exh.
+~~(Ord.
+8 2021 § 2(C) (Exh.
+1), 2021; Ord.
+5 2017 § 2(C) (Exh.
+1) (part), 2017; Ord.
+6 2011 § 2 (Exh.
 A) (part), 2011; Ord.
-13-2007 §1 (Exh.
-A)(16C.03.03), 2007).
+13 2007 § 1 (Exh.
+A) (16C.03.03), 2007)~~

-16C.03.04 Technical Assistance Conference.
+16C.03.04.
+Technical Assistance Conference:

-If requested by the project proponent or otherwise determined necessary, the department will arrange a meeting of representatives of those agencies and organizations with expertise, interest, or jurisdiction in the project.
-In conjunction with the invitation to attend the technical assistance conference, the department will provide the potential participants with a project summary compiled from the pre-application conference.
+~~If requested by the project proponent or otherwise determined necessary, the department will arrange a meeting of representatives of those agencies and organizations with expertise, interest, or jurisdiction in the project.
+In conjunction with the invitation to attend the technical assistance conference, the department will provide the potential participants with a project summary compiled from the pre application conference.
 The technical assistance conference may also involve a preliminary site assessment, if it is determined that resolution of issues related to the project can be achieved through an on-site review.
-The purpose of the technical assistance conference will be to:
+The purpose of the technical assistance conference will be to:~~